-Paracetamol medicines like Panadol are often the first over-the-counter products that come to mind since they’re what people take in times of pain.
-You may be tempted to administer this medication to your dog in cases of pain or fever.
+Paracetamol medicines like Panadol are often the first over-the-counter products that come to mind for times of pain.
+You may be tempted to administer this medication to your dog for similar situations.

-Panadol is a brand which contains a powerful 500mg of paracetamol.
+Panadol, in particular, contains a lot of paracetamol which can be toxic for animals.
 People can safely take a few tablets daily.
-But you shouldn’t give the same type of medicine, any in dosage, to your beloved pet dog.
+But you shouldn’t give the same type of medicine, any in dosage, to your beloved dog.

 Can I Give My Dog Panadol?
 Answer: No!

-If it doesn’t kill them, you can be sure the toxic substances are harming your dog’s system in some way.
+If this drug doesn’t kill your dog, the toxic substances may harm them in other ways.
 Whatever the situation, please ask your vet what’s best before giving your dog anything questionable and potentially fatal such as Panadol.

 In the meantime, you can use aspirin to treat and relieve pain and fever for your dog.
 Aspirin is being prescribed by a lot of veterinarians for minor pain and slight fever.
 Often, antibiotics are given to treat the source of dog pain or infection which could be causing fever, among other symptoms.
 Panadol certainly can’t do that!

 Panadol Poisoning Symptoms

 Know what to look out for if you have unknowingly given Panadol to your dog.
 A mild case of poisoning can give your canine an upset stomach and they can appear to be very tired.

 Serious cases of poisoning are more evident, but you are not really given much time to make critical live saving observations.
 Immediately call a vet if your dog shows signs of staggering, vomiting, and restlessness.
 There could also be blood in their stools and their urine will appear unusually dark-colored.

 At a time like this, you should seek professional help and not self-administer medications.
 Save your pet by getting to a vet as soon as possible!